cmayron/Legal-Calculus/README.md

 The SUPER‑BOOTLOADER:

-1. Defines the constitutional boundaries of LCES.
+1. Defines the constitutional boundaries of LCES™.
 2. Establishes the Kernel‑level rules.
 3. Establishes edition inheritance.
 4. Establishes mode governance.